edumserrano/dotnet-sdk-extensions/docs/dev-notes/README.md

 ## Deterministic Build configuration

-Following the guide from [Deterministic Builds](https://github.com/clairernovotny/DeterministicBuilds) the `ContinuousIntegrationBuild` setting on the root [Directory.Build.props](/Directory.Build.props) is set to true, if the build is being executed in GitHub actions.
+Following the guide from [Deterministic Builds](https://github.com/clairernovotny/DeterministicBuilds) the `ContinuousIntegrationBuild` setting on the [Directory.Build.props](/Directory.Build.props) is set to true, if the build is being executed in GitHub actions.

 ## Source Link configuration